 The important thing is to make sure that your dwell time is in line with the type of content you’re providing.

-Dwell time is an important metric to keep an eye on, especially if you’re looking to improve your SEO.
+Dwell time is an important metric to keep an eye on when you are working on your website’s SEO.

-Make sure you’re measuring dwell time, as well as bounce rate, to get a complete picture of how people are interacting with your site.
+To get a complete picture of how people are interacting with your site, make sure to understand:

-Are you working to improve this SEO metric on your website?
+Are you working to improve this SEO metric?

-Please share your thoughts, and if you have any questions, feel free to leave a comment below.
+Please share your thoughts, and if you have any questions, feel free to comment below.